nikantro888/Logger-Lib/README.md

 ------------

-When describing a variable with a delegate that does not fit on one line, leave a description with an opening brace on one line, transferring the rest of the expression to the next line:
+When describing variable with a delegate that does not fit on one line, leave a description with an opening brace on one line, transferring the rest of the expression to the next line:

 ```kotlin
 private val promoItem: MarkPromoItem by lazy {